andrechristikan/ack-nestjs-boilerplate-docs/features/router.md

 > All service must as [independent service](/tips/readme?id=independent-service)

-Routes will put in `src/router/*` .
-Every route will have difference prefix.
-Endpoints or Controller that added in router will follow router prefix.
-List of prefix in `src/app/app.module.ts`
+Routes will be put in `src/router/*` .
+Every route will have a different prefix.
+Endpoints or Controller that are added to the router will use the router prefix.
+List of prefixes in `src/app/app.module.ts`

 ```txt
 src